 Academy Award winner Forest Whitaker better beware the IRS doesn’t start coming for his stuff.
 If he hasn’t learned a thing or two by now from being on set of his new movie Repo Man when you don’t pay, they come to collect.
 In years 2005, 2006, 2007 and 2008 the state of California filed liens against him totally up to $1.27 million.

 Former MLB star Darryl Strawberry, who is better known for leading the 1986 NY Mets and the 1996,1998 and 1999 NY Yankess to a world series win, has a problem winning in the eye of the taxman.
 In 2009, he reportedly owed $550,000 in back taxes from three liens filed against him; two in 2008, one for $44,359, the other for $250,184, and one in 2009 for $259,480.

 In honor of ‘Tax Day’ we put together a slideshow of African-American stars who have infamously found themselves in tax trouble.

-Black celebrities are some of the most infamous tax evasion offenders, from former Fugees singer Lauryn Hill to actor Wesley Snipes, who was recently released from prison earlier this month after serving over 2 years for owing nearly $17 million in back taxes.
+Black celebrities are some of the most infamous tax evasion offenders, from former Fugees singer Lauryn Hill to actor Wesley Snipes, who was recently released from prison after serving over 2 years for owing nearly $17 million in back taxes.